 Another great family-friendly option is to take the Gray Line Asheville Holly Jolly Christmas Trolley.
 This festive tour will take you around the best places to see the Christmas lights in Asheville.
 In addition, there will be Christmas caroling and beverages to keep you warm.

-7. Enjoy These Other Displays In and Around Asheville
+7. Enjoy These Other Displays Around Asheville

 Lake Julian’s Festival of Lights is a drive-through festival displaying beautiful lights around the lake.
 There is a fee, and 20% of the proceeds are donated to the Special Olympics Buncombe County.